YuichiroFukushi/case-study-collections/README.md

 | 4   | 1131             | 217                  | 19                  | 73                | 1131               | 217                    | 19                    | 73                   |
 | 5   | 708              | 214                  | 27                  | 53                | 708                | 214                    | 27                    | 53                   |

+***Note:*** The table above display only the first 5 rows for visualization purposes.
+The results from the selected columns across all 940 rows were consistent, indicating that the data is identical throughout.

 ```sql
 SELECT
   activity.TotalSteps,